Favoriten Girl Murders: Arrests and convictions

 In September 2000, chance came to aid the investigators.
 Herbert Petsch (born 1968) was involved in a scuffle and attacked the intervening police officers, for which he was therefore arrested for civil disobedience.
-At the time, it was customary to take an oral cavity swab from suspect for this class of offenses, including for Herbert Petsch.
+At the time, it was customary to take an oral cavity swab from the suspect for this class of offences, including for Herbert Petsch.
 Three weeks later, a DNA match was made to the Schriefl case.
 Herbert Petsch was arrested on 1 October 2000 on suspicion of murder.
 He was among the first suspects questioned after the night of the murder in 1988, but due to a mistake at the Forensic Medicinal Institute in Vienna, an incorrect blood type was determined from him, and he was eliminated as a suspect.

 As a result, the files for the other two murders were reviewed anew.
 The 25 closest suspects in the Nicole Strau case were again scrutinized, with the criminalists asking each of them for a DNA sample.
 Only one, Michael Petzl (born 1966), a known criminal, could not be located.
 At the time of Nicole's murder, he was in a relationship with her aunt, from whom he received an alibi at the time.
 On 27 September 2001, he was arrested near his home.
 He refused both to testify and to give a DNA sample, much like he did back in the 1990s, and was simply forgotten.
 This time, however, he was ordered by a judge to give a sample, which was applied in spite of his persistent refusals.
 On 28 November, he was linked to Strau's murder via his DNA.

 In the meantime, Herbert Petsch was sentenced to 15 years imprisonment on 11 December 2011, for Alexandra Schriefl's murder, spared from the maximum sentence of 19 years.
 On 13 June 2002, his appeal was discarded and the sentence finalized.
 He was additionally charged with Beranek's murder, but since DNA traces couldn't be acquired anymore, the proceedings were discontinued.
 Criminal psychologist Thomas Müller and public prosecutor Ernst Kloyber testified, however, that Herbert Petsch was certainly guilty of the killing.

 On 2 December 2003, Michael Petzl was sentenced to life imprisonment for Nicole Strau's murder.
 During the sentencing, the jury's decisions caused a stir.
 Although the chances were less than one in a quadrillion according to forensic medicine, one of the jurors pointed out to another person with the same genetic characteristics.
 For example, there was a 7:1 guilty decision on the sexual abuse charge.
 Two of the jurors believed him to the rapist, but not the killer.
 For the murder charge, the decision was 5:3 for his guilt.
 If only one other juror had voted otherwise, the decision would have been 4:4 and the accused would have been acquitted.